 That, combined with his natural aptitude for Hebrew, has made him a fixation of rabbis who want to convert him.
-One rabbi from the Kabbalah Center brought him siddurim and books on the Shema and Jewish traditions, he said.
+One rabbi from the Kabbalah Center brought him prayerbooks and books on the Shema and Jewish traditions, he said.

 But Mr. Rodriguez wants to remain Catholic, because he believes he was Jewish in a former life.

 “Maybe before I was Jewish, but I’ve been born into a different life, a different situation — why would I go back to where I was?” he said.
 “Why should I go back to my past life, when in my current life I am serving Jews and I am with Jews?”